 Once chilled, remove the dough from the refrigerator and place on a lightly floured surface, rolling it out into a large rectangle (about 3 mm thick).
 Cut into small-medium circles using a biscuit cutter, until all dough it used.

 On all circle cuts, lightly brush vegan butter to ensure that they close together best!
-On one cut dough, add 1 Tbsp of the strawberry filling and carefully cover it with another circular piece, gently pressing the edges down.
+On one cut dough, add 1 tablespoon of the strawberry filling and carefully cover it with another circular piece, gently pressing the edges down.
 Using a fork, carefully “crimp” around the edges and place on the baking sheet.

 Repeat until all pop tarts are made.